Worship at St. Paul’s

 At the center of our parish life is the Holy Eucharist, the identifying act of the Christian community.
 It is the principal act of worship on the Lord’s Day and other major Feasts.
 The Eucharist is the sacrament of Christ’s resurrection and his ongoing presence at work among us.
 In the Eucharist, Jesus continues to live in us and we in him.
 At St. Paul’s we offer a Radical Welcome from the Steps to the Table.
 Everyone is welcome to receive the Eucharist—no matter who they are or where they may be on their journey of faith.

-9:00pm – Sung Night Prayer every Sunday; in a darkened, candlelit church.
-On select Feast Days, Compline is folowed by a simple Holy Communion for those who wish to remain.
-Doors open at 8:30pm for quiet prayer
+On select feast days, Compline is followed by a simple Holy Communion for all who wish to remain.